Custom travel to Vanuatu

 When to go

 Dry season (May-October, austral winter): ideal climate.
 Wet season (November-April): rain and possible cyclones.
 For Naghol: April-June only.
-For Yasur: year-round (check activity level — level 3+ closes access).
+For Yasur: year-round (check activity level, level 3+ closes access).
+Diving visibility at Espiritu Santo is excellent year-round but peaks between June and September.
+May and November, the shoulder months, offer a good balance between mild weather and softer rates.

 Practical information